peleisaac/ai-resume-frontend-v2/README.md

 - Simple and lightweight interface
 - Easy customization with CSS
 - Clean and intuitive dashboards for Jobseekers and Employers

+## Wireframes
+This link routes you to the initial design (Wireframes) used for the development of the frontend: [UI Link](https://www.figma.com/design/0MprAOSLilpKR2YGMgiwKr/JOB-APP?node-id=0-1&p=f&t=7t4SQqRJaZIMDZr4-0)

 ## Technologies Used